larsgson/bible-study-assistant/README.md

 This is a **derived version** that removes WhatsApp functionality and adds a modern web chat interface for Bible study questions.
 The core intelligence (RAG engine, intent routing, passage analysis) comes from the original BT Servant Engine, with adaptations for web-based interaction.

+## 📚 Integrated Resources

+This assistant includes rich biblical content from **[The Bible Project](https://bibleproject.com)**, featuring:

+- **1,100+ searchable documents** from BibleProject videos, transcripts, and study materials
+- **Thematic content** covering biblical themes, theology, and concepts
+- **Video references** with direct links and timestamps for deeper exploration
+- **Study notes** on books, passages, and key topics

+**Attribution**: BibleProject resources are © [The Bible Project](https://bibleproject.com) and are used with permission.
+All video content, transcripts, and study materials are created by The Bible Project team.

+**Learn More**: Visit [bibleproject.com](https://bibleproject.com) to explore their complete library of videos and resources.

 ---

 ## 🔗 Relationship to BT Servant Engine